rudderlabs/rudder-go-kit/lcs/README.md

 ### Word-based vs Character-based Comparison

 **Word-based (default)**: Splits strings into words using `strings.Fields()` and compares word sequences.
-This is more meaningful for error messages as it focuses on structural similarity rather than character-level differences.
+This is more meaningful for structural comparison as it focuses on structural similarity rather than character-level differences.

 **Character-based**: Compares individual characters.
 Useful for fine-grained similarity analysis.